The Backlash Effect of State Coercion: Protest Resilience Under Visible, Costly, and Targeted Repression

 Note = {Working paper},

-Title = {The backlash effect of state coercion: Protest resilience under visible, costly, and targeted repression},
+Title = {The backlash effect of state coercion: Protest Resilience Under Costly and Targeted Repression},